citp/privacy-policy-historical/l/lo/lot/lottoelite.com.md

 Sometimes we use the information to communicate with you, so as to notify you when there are new campaigns, when we apply changes in our rules, to carry out your order, or to contact you about your account with us.

+We may use your contact information to send you updates, promotions, newsletters or news regarding our Website or our products and services.

 We can also use the information which does not have your identification to improve the design or content of our site and to compile statistics.

+If you want to opt out from our communications you can do it whenever you want by sending an email to support@lottoelite.com requesting so.

 We’ll be able to share information which identifies you when requested by the law and in response to a legal process.
 We’ll also share this information in response to the request of any agency law or whenever we think it is necessary to investigate, prevent and take action against illegal activities, fraud suspicions, situations which involve threats to the physical security of any person, violations of our terms and conditions of use, or when required by the law.

-If you are willing to update or eliminate your information from our database, please get in contact with our Customer Service at [support@lottoelite.com](https://web.archive.org/web/20140330213902id_/http%3A//www.lottoelite.com/affiliates/support@lottoelite.com).
+If you are willing to update or eliminate your information from our database, please get in contact with our Customer Service at [support@lottoelite.com](https://web.archive.org/web/20141120045331id_/http://www.lottoelite.com/login/privacy-policy/support@lottoelite.com).

 ### Cookies